Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
-A fixed segment duration is chosen such as based on the fixed GoP duration, e.g., two seconds that is used by all media sources.
-So the segment duration is fixed for all tracks (not only the video tracks).
-The media sources use a fixed anchor T as a timeline origin, this should be 1-1-1970 (Unix epoch) or another well-known defined time anchor.
+A fixed segment duration is chosen such as based on the fixed GoP duration, e.g., two seconds that is used by all ingest sources and CMF tracks.
+So the CMAF segment duration is fixed for all CMAF tracks (not only the video tracks).
+The CMAF tracks use a fixed anchor T as a timeline origin, this should be 1-1-1970 (Unix epoch) or another well-known defined time anchor.
 The segment boundaries in this case are K * segment duration (since anchor T) for an integer K > 0.
 Any media source joining or starting can compute the fragment boundary and produce segments with equivalent segment boundaries corresponding to approximately the current time by choosing K sufficiently large.

-It is assumed that media sources generate signals from a synchronized source and can use timing information from this source, e.g., MPEG-2 TS presentation time stamp or SDI signals to compute such timestamps for each segment.
+It is assumed that media sources generate signals from a synchronized input source and can use timing information from this source, e.g., MPEG-2 TS presentation time stamp or SDI signals to compute such timestamps for each segment.
 For example, in the case of MPEG-2 TS program clock reference (PCR) and presentation timestamps can be used.
-Based on this conversion, different media sources will produce segments with identical durations, timestamps and enclosing frames.
+Based on this conversion, different media sources will produce segments with identical durations, per frame timestamps and enclosing frames.
 By this conversion to a common timeline based on a common anchor (in this case the Unix epoch) and fixed segment durations, ingest sources can join and leave the synchronized operation, enabling both synchronization and redundancy.
+Each time a source join it can compute based on the anchor, fixed segment duration and current Time a suitable value for K and the CMAF base media decode times.

 In this setup, a first ingest source can be seamlessly replaced by a redundant second ingest source.
 In case of splicing, it is important that the ingest